alexander02468/actatools/readme.md

 ## Installation

 Binaries are pre-compiled for Linux, MacOSX, and Windows.
-Download the latest appropriate binary from [Release], and copy it along your Path.
+Download the latest appropriate binary from [Dist], and copy it along your Path.

 ### On Linux